Hyle33ies/CSC1004-Java-Chatroom/README.md

 ## Getting Started

-*Update 23/4/19: The video tutorial is uploaded and you can see it in the resources folder.*
+*Update 23/4/19: The video tutorial is uploaded, and you can see it in the resources folder.*

 *Update 23/4/19: The Bi-weekly report, which accounts for 10% of the assessment, has also been uploaded for reference.
 I didn't actually stick to the schedule I made in the first week.
 Plans change, don't they?*